donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

-However assigning this angular acceleration on P1 requires another payback.
+However, assigning this angular acceleration on P1 requires another payback.

 If bar2 was in the middle of space without any pivot, the force applying to bar2 would rotate the bar about its center of mass point.
-Making bar2 to rotate about P1 due to forces applied to bar2 is equivalent to lending force to P1, which is again equivalent to lending torque to P0.
+Making bar2 rotate about P1 due to forces applied to bar2 is equivalent to lending force to P1, which is again equivalent to lending torque to P0.

-#### 4. Calculate P1 payback Torque on P0
+#### 4. Calculate P1 Payback Torque on P0

-First calculate the force F that would give the torque equal to $T_{bar2}$ if it is applied at the opend end of bar2 with stationary pivot p1.
+First calculate the force F that would give the torque equal to $T_{bar2}$ if it is applied at the opened end of bar2 with stationary pivot P1.

 ```math
 F = T_{bar2} \times \frac{\overrightarrow{bar2}}{2|\overrightarrow{bar2}|}

 ```

-F applied to P1 is an extra force lent to the system in order to make F to only make angular acceleration on P1.
+F applied to P1 is an extra force lent to the system in order to make F only create angular acceleration on P1.

 ![Payback example 04](./Resources/payback_example_04.jpeg "Payback example 04")

-The payback torque and angualr acceleration $acc0_{payback}$ on P0 is equal to
+The payback torque and angular acceleration $acc0_{payback}$ on P0 is equal to:

 ```math
 \displaylines{